GD Topic - Funding Democracy: Are Electoral Bonds a Boon or Bane?

 • Any individual or company can purchase Electoral Bonds.

-• There is no restriction on the electoral bond purchase quantity, removing previous restrictions that limited corporate donations to 7.5% of their net profits.
+• There is no restriction on electoral bond purchase quantity.
+It removes previous restrictions that limited corporate donations to 7.5% of their net profits.

-• Only those political parties who are registered under Section 29A of the Representation of the People Act, 1951, with at least 1% previous votes can redeem the electoral bonds.
+• Only political parties who are registered under Section 29A of the Representation of the People Act, 1951, with at least 1% previous votes can redeem electoral bonds.

-• Electoral Bonds can be bought only at the authorized State Bank of India (SBI) branches via non-cash methods only.
+• Electoral Bonds can be bought only at approved State Bank of India branches via non cash methods only.

-Electoral bonds were introduced in India to make political funding legal and reduce the impact of black money in elections.
-However, the anonymous nature of the system raises a question whether these electoral bonds ensure fair competition in democracy or empower the rich and corporate donors.
+Electoral bonds were introduced in India to make political funding legal and reduce impact of black money in elections.
+But, this anonymous nature of system raises a question whether these electoral bonds make sure fair competition in democracy or empower rich and corporate donors.

 Arguments in Favor of Electoral Bonds

-Those in favor of electoral bonds believe that these are useful in the following ways:
+Those in favor of electoral bonds believe that these are useful in following ways.

-1. A major portion of political donations in India was made in cash before electoral bonds.
-These donations were often derived from unidentified sources.
+1. A major part of political donations in India was made in cash before electoral bonds.
+These donations were often made from unidentified sources.
 Electoral bonds enable donations through banking channels.
-It helps in reducing the flow of black money during election campaigns.
+It helps in reducing flow of black money during election campaigns.

-2. Electoral bonds encourage corporate donations during elections by making it an anonymous activity.
-Companies can donate without the fear of backlash from rival political parties or stakeholders.
+2. Electoral bonds encourage corporate donations during elections.
+Companies can donate without fear of backlash from rival political parties or stakeholders.

 3. Many individuals and companies may hesitate to donate to parties publicly due to fear of consequences.
 Electoral bonds allow donors to support political causes without compromising their privacy or safety.

-4. As electoral bonds are purchased through SBI, it ensures that all transactions are documented.
-This allows the government to track the source of funds without making this information public.
+4. As electoral bonds are purchased through SBI, it makes sure that all transactions are documented.
+This allows government to track source of funds without making this information public.
 It also helps reduce reliance on cash donations.

-Also Read: GST Rate Changes After the 55th GST Council Meeting: Simplification or Complexity?
+Also Read: GST Rate Changes After the 55th GST Council Meeting

 Arguments Against Electoral Bonds

-Many critics argue that electoral bonds are not good for an economy because of the following reasons:
+Many critics argue that electoral bonds are not good for an economy because of following reasons.

-1. Electoral bonds allow donors to remain anonymous to the public.
+1. Electoral bonds allow donors to remain anonymous to public.
 This prevents citizens from knowing who funds which political party.
-This compromises their Right to Know (RTI).
+This compromises their Right to Know or RTI.
 The lack of public transparency can reduce trust and result in conflicts of interest.

-2. As electoral bonds bring anonymity, large corporations may donate substantial sums to parties in exchange for favorable policies.
+2. Large corporations may donate substantial sums to parties in exchange for favorable policies.
 This can result in crony capitalism.

-3. The removal of the 7.5% cap on corporate donations allows companies to contribute unlimited amounts.
-This may result in a situation where only the wealthiest donors can influence political parties.
+3. The removal of 7.5% cap on corporate donations allows companies to contribute unlimited amounts.
+This may result in a situation where only wealthiest donors can influence political parties.

-5. A major part of the funds through electoral bonds goes to the ruling party.
-People might think that the system might favor the government and compromise fair competition among political parties.
+5. A major part of funds through electoral bonds goes to ruling party.
+People might think that system might favor government and compromise fair competition among political parties.

 Note: Crony Capitalism is an economic term used to describe a capitalist economic system where individuals and businesses have a Quid Pro Quo with political parties.
 This means individuals or corporations with close ties to the political parties and/or government officials use their connections to gain an unfair advantage in the marketplace.